What is a Certified Scrum Product Owner®?

 |Ability to make decisions||Very critical|

-What is the known scrum anti patterns that a product owner should be aware of?
+Q. What are the known scrum anti-patterns that a Product Owner should be aware of?

-Here is the comprehensive list of Product Owner Anti-patterns that a product owner should understand and avoid –
+A. Here is the comprehensive list of Product Owner anti-patterns that a Product Owner should understand and avoid –

 |Scrum Anti-Pattern (Product Owner)||Explanation|